alex-harvey-z3q/cloudformation-import-resources-poc/README.md

 ### Manually update the template

-Modify the template to add 2 more groups:
+Modify the template to add 2 more groups.
+Note that I add the attribute `DeletionPolicy: Retain` to each:

 ```diff
 diff --git a/cloudformation.yml b/cloudformation.yml